oracle/python-cx_Oracle/doc/src/variable.rst

    The DB API definition does not define this object.

+.. attribute:: Variable.actualElements

+   This read-only attribute returns the actual number of elements in the variable.
+This corresponds to the number of elements in a PL/SQL index-by table for variables that are created using the method :func:`Cursor.arrayvar()`.
+For output variables in a DML returning statement this value corresponds to the number of rows returned.
+For all other variables this value will be identical to the attribute :attr:`~Variable.numElements`.

 .. attribute:: Variable.bufferSize

    This read-only attribute returns the size of the buffer allocated for each